Articulated bus: Taiwan

 Articulated buses were first used in Taiwan in 2014 as the Taichung BRT.
 The BRT system was abolished a year later, and the articulated buses run as regular buses along the same route.

 Vietnam

 In Vietnam, articulated bus service was first introduced and operated on 16 October 2010, by Transerco in Hanoi.
 It was added to the route 07 from My Dinh Bus Station to Noi Bai Airport as a test run.
-The bus was part of the Hanoi Ecotrans project subsidized by the EU and Ile de France.
+The bus was part of the Hanoi Ecotrans project subsidized by the EU and Île-de-France.
 It was a Mercedes Euro II Galaxy which was first manufactured in December 2003 by Mercedes-Benz Vietnam and was previously used for SEA Games in Hanoi.
 The bus was painted yellow instead of traditional white-yellow-red (from top to bottom) and had two ticket sellers onboard instead of one.
 The bus received positive reviews from passengers but the bus no longer operates in Hanoi; route 07 is now served by Daewoo BC095 buses.